-Here’s a question: If you saw and heard what Bradley Manning did, what would YOU do?
+Here’s a question: If you saw and heard what Chelsea Manning did, what would YOU do?

 Let’s say that as a naive young person, you actually believed the BS about the military fighting to “preserve our freedoms” and “keep us safe”.
 And let’s say that you also believed that the military would, in exchange for your service, provide you with education that would insure your future career opportunities.
 Let’s further imagine that you believed that the military was actually about stopping “bad guys” rather than indiscriminately killing innocent civilians.
 Yes, that’s a lot of false memes to believe, but just for a moment, lets pretend that you believed these things, and so you enlisted.